 Up Next: Best Boat Ladders for the Elderly

-7. Paint Those Handles
+7. Gardening Tips For Seniors-Paint Those Handles

 Gardening is a great hobby for seniors with vision loss!
 The only problem?
 You can’t see the tools among all of that green.
 Fortunately, there’s an easy way to make them stand out – just painting your handlebars bright colors like pink or blue so they’re visibility against everything else around it’ll help spot any gardening gear quick enough when you need it most.

-8. Pick the right tools
+8. Gardening Tips For Seniors-Pick the right tools

 When gardening, be mindful of your hands!
 If you’re a senior citizen with arthritis-related discomfort in the grip and wrist area – don’t use tools that are too painful.
 Pick up ergonomic hand spades instead; they’ll make cultivating soil much easier on those joints while still providing adequate protection against blisters from sharp objects like pruners (which should only come out when absolutely necessary).
 Of course, if all else fails, then just wear comfortable gloves to avoid losing any precious skin cells, at least until after dinner time has passed…